-Edinburgh's George IV Bridge fire: Roads shut for the 'foreseeable'
+Edinburgh's George IV Bridge fire: Footage shows fire carnage inside 'Harry Potter café'

 - Published

-A main Edinburgh thoroughfare where a fire broke out will remain closed for the "foreseeable", police have said.
+Footage has revealed the extent of fire damage inside an Edinburgh cafe where JK Rowling wrote sections of her Harry Potter books.

+The video shows fire, smoke and water damage caused to the Elephant House cafe following a blaze on Tuesday.

-George IV Bridge as well as Candlemaker Row will stay shut following the blaze, which is understood to have started at Patisserie Valerie.
+George IV Bridge and Candlemaker Row will remain closed for the "foreseeable" future, police have said.

+The blaze is thought to have started at Patisserie Valerie, which has a basement running under the café.

-The alarm was raised on Tuesday by a cleaner at the Elephant House cafe next door, where JK Rowling wrote sections of her Harry Potter books.
+The alarm was raised on Tuesday by a cleaner at the Elephant House cafe which is on ground level, next door to Patisserie Valerie

 One person was taken to hospital and another was treated at the scene.